 How to Make Jellyfish Cookies with Video

-A few years ago I made some Simple Little Jellyfish Cookies and used an airbrush to shade them.
-Then later I made some Girly Bat Cookies and had the idea to combine the jellyfish cookies with the girly theme.
-I like the idea but thought we could add a few polka dots to make them even more girly.
+A few years ago I made Simple Little Jellyfish Cookies and had fun adding a little airbrush color around the edges.
+Then, later I made some Girly Bat Cookies and had the idea to combine the two ideas to make these Girly Jelly Fish Cookies because it sounded like fun!
+If you add polka dots they become even more interesting and fun!

-Do you think we should make a few boy jellyfish cookies with bow ties and a mustache?
-You know, just to even the playing field?
+I think we should make a few boy jellyfish cookies with bow ties and a mustache because that would even the playing field.
+What do you think?

 Supplies to Make Cute Jellyfish Cookies: